ameer-alrawi/InfiniteMotion-Studio/README.md

 ## 💡 Workflow Overview

 ### Navigating the Workspace
+* **Left Sidebar (Asset Hub):** Quickly add new elements to your project.
+Click the icons to create Text or Code assets, upload Images and Videos, or open the dedicated Audio panel to manage your soundtracks and sound effects.
 *   **Canvas Viewport (Center):** Use `Space + Click & Drag` to pan around the infinite canvas.
 Scroll to zoom.
 Select assets to move, scale, or rotate them.
 *   **Timeline (Bottom):** Scrub the playhead to view your animation.
 Toggle the **Magnet** icon to enable/disable snapping.
 Hold `Shift` and drag to create a marquee selection of multiple clips.
 *   **Inspector (Right):** Modify the properties of the currently selected asset or camera keyframe.
 Adjust typography, colors, entrance/exit animations, and shadow effects.